OmarKYassin/translate_api/README.md

 # Translate API

-This is a simple API that receives a request containing JSON structured call log and translates the non English words into English.
+This is a simple API that receives a request containing JSON structured call log and translates the Arabic words into English.

 ---